Killiney railway station

 The station lies on the DART line.
 The entrance to the station is via Station Road.
 It is located about two minutes walk to Killiney Beach.

 History

 The original station was located on nearby Strathmore Road.
-The current station opened on 6 May 1882 under the name Killiney & Ballybrack, replacing both Killiney and Ballybrack stations, the Ballybrack suffix was dropped in 1921.
+The current station opened on 6 May 1882 under the name Killiney & Ballybrack, replacing both Killiney and Ballybrack stations, the Ballybrack suffix was dropped in 1921, although the sign still featured the old name until 1983 when the station was upgraded.
 The original Killiney station had itself replaced the earlier Obelisk Hill, Killiney station on 1 January 1858.

 The station was electrified in 1983 with the arrival of DART services.
-The station became unmanned in 2013 and it has two automatic ticket vending machines.
+The station has been unstaffed since 2013 and it has two automatic ticket vending machines.
+A large pay and display car park is located across the road from the station.

-Transport services
+Services

+As of 2023, the off-peak service pattern is as follows: